How to Plan an Overnight Hike to Flora Peak in Chilliwack

 Follow the Ridgeline to the Fork to Flora Lake

-Head down to Flora Lake and Set up Camp for the Night
+Head Down to Flora Lake and Set up Camp for the Night

-Hike back up and all the way to Flora Peak
+Hike Back up and all the way to Flora Peak

 In the morning, after a delicious porridge for breakfast, we made our way back to summit Flora Peak.
 At this point, our legs were already very jelly.